What Is Early-Onset Alzheimer’s Disease?

 First, they'll ask you about your medical history, including any symptoms that are bothering you now.
 You'll also take tests that check your memory and see how well you solve problems.

 You may also get imaging tests that look for changes in your brain and can rule out other causes of your symptoms.
 They may include a CT scan, which is a powerful X-ray that makes detailed pictures inside your body.
 Or you might get an MRI, which uses magnets and radio waves to create images.
+PET scans use tracers like flortaucipir (Tauvid) to map the brain and detect proteins associated with Alzheimers, but they are expensive and usually not covered by Medicare or insurance.

 The doctor may also suggest tests that look for changes in genes that are linked to early-onset Alzheimer's.